OmarShehata/webgpu-compute-rasterizer/code-overview.md

 * [Fullscreen quad pass](#fullscreen-quad-pass)
 * [Loading models](#loading-models)

+## Overall structure

 The entry point is in [src/main.js](src/main.js).
-This creates the WebGPU context, loads a glTF model, and sets up the compute & render passes.
+This creates the WebGPU context, loads a glTF model (see `src/loadModel.js`), and sets up the compute & render passes.

 [shaders/computeRasterizer.wgsl](shaders/computeRasterizer.wgsl) contains 2 compute programs:

-* A rasterizer program that will run on every triangle to fill it in based on its distance to the camera.
+* A rasterizer program that will run on every triangle to fill it in with shading based on its distance to the camera.
 * A clear program that will run on every pixel, to fill the screen buffer with a solid color.

 [shaders/fullscreenQuad.wgsl](shaders/fullscreenQuad.wgsl) takes the pixel data generated from the compute pass(es) and copies it to the screen.